IHE/ITI.Topologies/topologies.md

 It is generally used in situations where the actors consuming the document need to be able to search and retrieve information about a patient.
 This is most often the case for end user stories that involve reviewing the medical history, or current medical chart, for the patient.

-This concept is further explained in [section 3.2 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#32-centralized-discovery-and-retrieve).
+This concept is further explained in [Section 3.2 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#32-centralized-discovery-and-retrieve).
 Document Query and Retrieve is enabled by the [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profile in a network setting, but can also be enabled by the [MHD](https://profiles.ihe.net/ITI/MHD/index.html) Profile.

 ### 1.3.13 Push Model